US Star Pacific Wrecks Your donation today supports the next 15 years

 Wreckage

-The wreck of this B-24 remains 'in situ' in 1-1.5m of water (at low tide) Present are the port wing, most parts of the starboard wing, the central fuselage section between the wings, and four engines.
+This B-24 remains in situ in 1-1.5m of water at low tide on west reef between Majuro Island and Ajola Island.
+Present are the port wing, most parts of the starboard wing, the central fuselage section between the wings, and four engines.
 A number of small parts can be found scattered around the area.
 All propellers can be seen in place except for those of the No. 1 engine, which has fallen off its mounting and is resting nose down in the sand.
 The blades of the propellers are not bent, indicating that the pilot could feather the engines before the crash landing.

 Memorials